Feralo/feralo.github.io/_posts/2021-01-23-searching-for-elastic.md

 ### Collect Data

 [Auditd logs](https://www.elastic.co/guide/en/beats/filebeat/7.11/filebeat-module-auditd.html) could be a great place to start.
 Also, you might want to [install Metricbeat on the same server as Elasticsearch](https://www.elastic.co/guide/en/beats/metricbeat/7.11/metricbeat-installation-configuration.html) to monitor your server.

+## Configuration

+This might take the longest to get going.
+Fortunately, there is a good amount of documentation for configuring things like [enabling security](https://www.elastic.co/guide/en/elasticsearch/reference/7.11/get-started-enable-security.html).